exakat/php-dictionary/dictionary.rst

 Error
 -----

-In PHP, the error class is a base class for all internal PHP error exceptions.
+The `Error` class is a base class for all internal PHP error exceptions.
 It represents an error that occurs during the execution of PHP code.
 The Error class extends the built-in Throwable interface, making it possible to catch and handle these error exceptions using try-catch blocks.

 The Error class has several child classes that represent specific types of errors.
 Some common child classes include: